-Nearly everyone that qualifies and files for Chapter 7 bankruptcy has their debts discharged — around 95% of those that file with a lawyer.
+Nearly everyone that qualifies and files for Chapter 7 bankruptcy has their debts discharged, especially those who file with a lawyer.

-A little more than half of Chapter 13 bankruptcy cases are successful, a lower percentage is due to clients finding themselves unable to stick to their payment plans.
-It’s sometimes possible to have your Chapter 13 bankruptcy converted into Chapter 7, if you meet the requirements.
+A little more than half of Chapter 13 bankruptcy cases are successful.
+This lower percentage is due to clients finding themselves unable to stick to their payment plans.
+It’s sometimes possible to have your Chapter 13 bankruptcy converted into Chapter 7 if you meet the requirements.

 Debt settlement and bankruptcy are difficult options that you should weigh carefully.
 Debt relief comes with the highest risk — it only has a 10% success rate on average — and can be a lot more expensive than you might expect.